Richie Laryea

-Richmond Mamah Laryea (/læ'reijæ/ La-RAY-a; Ga: /'lɑːji/ LAH-yee; born January 7, 1995) is a Canadian professional soccer player who plays as a right-back or midfielder for Major League Soccer club Toronto FC and the Canada national team.
+Richmond Mamah Laryea (/lə'reijə/ La-RAY-a; Ga: /'lɑːji/ LAH-yee; born January 7, 1995) is a Canadian professional soccer player who plays as a right-back or midfielder for Major League Soccer club Toronto FC and the Canada national team.

 College career

 Prior to his college career, Laryea played for Sigma FC Academy and Dante Alighieri Academy in Toronto.
 Laryea played college soccer at the University of Akron for two seasons, reaching the College Cup semi-finals in 2015.

 Laryea was named to the All-Mid-American Conference Second Team in 2014, and was named to the All-Mid-American Conference First Team in 2015.
 Following his sophomore season, Laryea signed a contract with Generation Adidas.

 Club career

 Sigma FC

 Laryea played for League1 Ontario club Sigma FC in 2015, where he was named a League All-Star.

 Orlando City

 Laryea was drafted in the first round (seventh overall) of the 2016 MLS SuperDraft by Orlando City.
 He was loaned to Orlando City B in March 2016.